32 S Pleasant St, Hingham, MA 02043, USA

 Hingham Conservation: 781-741-1445

 The Lehner Conservation Area in Hingham features grasslands, mixed forest, wetlands, and streams, with trails.
-It is directly adjacent to Jacobs Meadow.
+It is directly adjacent to Jacobs Meadow, and connected by a trail.

 Features

-Also known as Potter’s Field, this was once the town burial ground for paupers and unknown people.
+The Lehner Conservation Area is also known as Potter’s Field.
+It was once the town burial ground for paupers and unknown people.
 Hans Lehner purchased the property in the 1920s.
 His son Philip, who passed away in 2013, was the most recent owner.
 The family opted to sell a portion of the land to the town.
 Community Preservation funds made this possible, and the land was acquired for conservation in 2017.

 Some interesting things you might see while you’re there include an old stone bridge in the middle of the field, an esker ridge and vernal pool in the woods, lichen-covered stone walls both in the fields and in the woods, and the occasional glacial erratic boulder.
 Lehner Conservation Area is directly adjacent to another conservation property, Jacobs Meadow, owned by the Hingham Land Conservation Trust.